Instance-Conditioned Adaptation for Large-scale Generalization of Neural Routing Solver: Introduction

-Over the past few years, different neural combinatorial optimization (NCO) methods have been explored to solve various problems efficiently~\citep{bengio2021machine,li2022overview}.
-In this work, we focus on the constructive NCO method (also known as the end-to-end method) that builds a learning-based model to directly construct an approximate solution for a given instance without the need for expert knowledge~\citep{vinyals2015pointer,kool2019attention,kwon2020pomo}.
-In addition, constructive NCO methods usually have a faster runtime compared to classical heuristic algorithms, making them a desirable choice to tackle real-world problems with real-time requirements.
-Existing constructive NCO methods can be divided into two categories: supervised learning (SL)-based~\citep{vinyals2015pointer,xiao2023distilling} and reinforcement learning (RL)-based ones~\citep{nazari2018reinforcement,bello2016neural}.
-The SL-based method requires a lot of problem instances with labels (i.e., the optimal solutions of these instances) as its training data.
-However, obtaining sufficient optimal solutions for some complex problems is unavailable, which impedes its practicality.
-RL-based methods learn NCO models by interacting with the environment without requiring labeled data.
-Nevertheless, due to memory and computational constraints, it is unrealistic to train the RL-based NCO model directly on large-scale problem instances.
+Over the past few years, different neural routing solvers have been explored~\cite{li2022overview,bengio2021machine,zheng2023pareto_tits,li2021heterogeneous_tits,zhang2022learning_tits,ba2026survey}.
+Compared to leading heuristics, learning-based methods can significantly reduce reliance on handcrafted rules while maintaining competitive solution quality.
+These neural models learn to solve problems directly from data, offering distinct advantages when expert knowledge is unavailable or expensive to acquire.
+Among them, constructive neural models incrementally build complete solutions from partial ones for a given instance without iterative search, and they usually have a faster runtime compared to traditional metaheuristics, making them a desirable choice for tackling real-world problems.
+Existing mainstream constructive neural models can be divided into two categories: supervised learning (SL)-based~\cite{vinyals2015pointer,xiao2023distilling} and reinforcement learning (RL)-based ones~\cite{nazari2018reinforcement,bello2016neural,kool2019attention,zhou2025L2R,zhou2025urs}.
+The SL-based method requires a large number of problem instances with labels (i.e., near-optimal solutions) as training data.
+However, obtaining sufficient near-optimal solutions for complex problems is computationally expensive, which impedes practicality.
+In contrast, RL-based methods can learn neural models by repeatedly interacting with the environment without any labeled data.
+While current RL-based constructive methods perform well on small-scale instances (e.g., 100-node instances), they struggle to generate reasonably good solutions for instances with much larger scales typical of real-world logistics.
+This work focuses on label-free RL methods, aiming to address the limitations of large-scale generalization and provide a scalable and efficient solution for real-time intelligent transportation operations.